 Certain administrative rules may apply to these individual rights.
 For example, you may be required to submit a request in writing or on a prescribed form, and you may be charged the cost of copying and postage.
 Your right to make a request does not necessarily mean that your request will be approved.
 Where a response to your request is appropriate, it will ordinarily be provided to you in writing.

 To exercise your individual rights with respect to information held by the Plan administrator, you should write the Information Contact identified in item 11.
+We will not ask you the reason for any of these requests.
+We will accommodate all reasonable requests and your request should specify how or where you wish to be contacted.

 Because most of your PHI under the Plans, particularly claims information, is held by your claims administrator, it will often make sense for you to contact that entity directly to obtain access to, amend, or receive an accounting of disclosures of your PHI.